joshbegley/nyt-latest/README.md

 `This tie is not over but Spurs showed the kind of control and nous against Bodo/Glimt they will need to salvage their season`\
 https://nytimes.com/athletic/6319938/2025/05/02/tottenham-bodo-glimt-analysis-europa-league/

-**Reform U.K. Claims Narrow Victory in Special Election in Blow to Starmer**\
+**Reform U.K. Wins Special Election by Six Votes, in Blow to Starmer**\
-`Nigel Farage’s right-wing populist party snatched a battleground parliamentary seat from the governing Labour Party, winning by just six votes.`\
+`Nigel Farage’s right-wing populist party snatched a battleground parliamentary seat from the governing Labour Party.`\
 https://nytimes.com/2025/05/02/world/europe/uk-election-reform-labour-runcorn.html

 **Oilers hold off Kings in Game 6, advance to Round 2**\